mgvit2021/mgvit2021/README.md

 I am a software developer who's consistently trying to learn something new everyday.

 ### About Me
-- 🌱 Software Engineering Intern @Honeywell
+- 🌱 Software Engineer @Honeywell
-- 🔭 Currently in Senior Year, pursuing Computer Science Engineering at VIT University, Chennai.
+- 🔭 Computer Science Grad, VIT University.
 - ⚡ Experienced in JavaScript, MERN Stack and Java Development.
 - 💬 Reach out to me to discuss about new technologies, interview prepration, anything!